Pool and spa inspections and compliance

 If the barrier does not comply with the applicable barrier standard, the relevant building surveyor will require the work to be brought into compliance.

-If you fail to lodge a certificate of barrier compliance within 14 days of receiving the certificate, you may face an on-the-spot fine of approximately $330 and a penalty of up to $1,652.20.
+If you fail to lodge a certificate of barrier compliance within 14 days of receiving the certificate, you may face an on-the-spot fine of 2 penalty units and a separate penalty of up to 10 penalty units.

 After receiving the certificate following alterations, the council will register the applicable barrier standard and give you a notice in writing of the following: